vinistock/sail/README.md

   config.dashboard_auth_lambda = nil      # Defines an authorization lambda to access the dashboard as a before action.
 Rendering or redirecting is included here if desired. config.back_link_path = 'root_path'     # Path method as string for the "Main app" button in the dashboard.
-Any non-existent path will make the button disappear config.enable_search_auto_submit = true # Enables search auto submit after 2 seconds without typing end
+Any non-existent path will make the button disappear config.enable_search_auto_submit = true # Enables search auto submit after 2 seconds without typing config.days_until_stale = 45.days       # Days with no updates until a setting is considered stale and is a candidate to be removed from code (leave nil to disable checks) end
 ```